 When you click “Features,” a dropdown menu appears with a list.

-You might see all of the product features in plain view (not hidden) beneath the “Features” link in a fat footer.
-Here’s how that same section appears at the bottom:
+In a fat footer, you might see all of the product features in plain view (not hidden) beneath the “Features” link.

 In the above screenshot, you can see all of the links in plain sight, “fattening” up the footer from its slim counterpart with more navigation links.